 - You may have other connectors already listed.
-Click on the 'plus icon' to add a new connector.
+Click on the 'Add connector' to add a new connector.
 A new window will open to select your mail flow scenario.
-Select 'Office 365' for 'From:' and 'Partner organization' for 'To:' as shown in Figure 3.
+Select 'Office 365' for 'Connection from' and 'Partner organization' for 'Connection to' as shown in Figure 3.
 Then click the 'Next' button to continue.

-- Enter a name for the connector, for example, Outbound to Mailprotector and add a description if you would like.
+- Enter a name for the connector, for example, Outbound-Mailprotector and add a description if you would like.
 By default, the connector will be set to turn on as shown in Figure 4.
 Click the 'Next' button to continue.

-- Specify you want to use this outbound connector for all domains by clicking the 'plus icon' to add a domain and enter a '*' to match on all domains.
-Click the 'OK' button to return to the previous window as shown in Figure 5 and click the 'Next' button to continue.
+- Specify you want to use this outbound connector for all domains by clicking the 'plus icon' to add a domain and enter a '*' to match on all domains as shown in Figure 5.
+Click the 'Next' button to continue.

 - Mail will route through the Mailprotector smart host.
 Select 'Route email through these smart hosts' and click the 'plus icon' to add the appropriate outbound SMTP hostname.

-NOTE: Find the hostname in the Mailprotector Console, the Settings for the domain you are provisioning, in the Outbound Mail section.
-The address follows the format yourdomain.tld.outbound.emailservice.io.
-The example shown in Figure 6 illustrates the mp-office365.com domain.
+NOTE: Find the hostname in the Mailprotector Console, the Mail Flow tab for the domain you are provisioning, in the Outbound Mail section.
+The address follows the format yourdomain-tld.outbound.emailservice.io.
+The example shown in Figure 7 illustrates the mpdemo.net domain.

 - Configure the connection to always use Transport Layer Security (TLS).
-By default, the checkbox for 'Always use Transport Layer Security (TLS) to secure the connection' is checked and you will select the 'Any digital certificate, including self-signed certificates' to complete this step as shown in Figure 7.
+By default, the checkbox for 'Always use Transport Layer Security (TLS) to secure the connection' is checked as shown in Figure 8.
 Click the 'Next' button to continue.

-- Validate the configuration of the outbound connector by clicking the 'plus icon' and enter an email address that is not in the domain you are configuring.
+- Validate the configuration of the outbound connector by clicking the 'plus icon' and entering an email address that is not in the domain you are configuring.
 Using a general address from your company such as firstname.lastname@example.org is effective.
-Click the 'OK' button to return to the previous window as shown in Figure 9.
 Click the 'Validate' button to run the test.

 - The validation test will take three steps to complete.
 During the test, a status window will display like the one shown in Figure 10.
-The test is complete when the window shows 'Done!' as in Figure 11.
-Click the 'Close' button to view the results of the validation test.
+The test is complete when the window shows 'Validation successful' as in Figure 11.
+Click the 'Next' button.

 No Changes Needed in the Mailprotector Console